lavec0324/UFO/README.md

-# Pewlett-Hackard
+# UFO
-Module 7
+Module 11

 ## Overview of the Analysis

 <!--

-Purpose of this project was to analyze several sources of employee data from Pewlett-Hackard and determine as they look toward to succession planning.
-We will be looking at the number of retiring employees by their title and see where potential gaps exist and where that may be filled by looking at mentorship opportunities within the company.
-This may help the company determine if the voids that are left by retiring employees can be filled by training within the company.
+Purpose of this project was to use UFO sighting provided and create a static web page that allows you to filter sighting results by specific parameters.
+The page was built using javascript enhanced with D3, and html enhanced with bootstrap.

 ## Results